Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Introduction

 \subsection{Outline}

-The remaining article is structured as follows: In \cref{sec:preliminaries}, we discuss some prerequisites regarding transformed Fréchet means, the class of transformations considered, and the geometry of Hadamard spaces.
-Next, we introduce the main ideas of algorithm stability in \cref{sec:algostabi}.
-We then show our finite sample error bounds first for power Fréchet means with explicit constants in \cref{sec:power} and then the more general results for transformations with $\limsup_{x\to\infty}\dtran(x) = \infty$ in \cref{sec:tailrobust}.
-The complementary set of transformations, $\limsup_{x\to\infty}\dtran(x) < \infty$ and $\ddtran(x)>0$, is discussed in \cref{sec:largedevi} and \cref{sec:posddrtran}, showing large deviation bounds and finite sample error bounds, respectively.
-The case $\tran(x)=x$, which yields the Fréchet median, is special and treated separately in \cref{sec:median}.
-Finally, in \cref{sec:fast}, we note that in some settings convergence rates faster than the parametric rate can be achieved.
+The remainder of the article is organized as follows.
+In \cref{sec:preliminaries}, we introduce the necessary background on transformed Fr\'echet means, the class of transformations under consideration, and the geometry of Hadamard spaces. \Cref{sec:unbounded} establishes finite-sample error bounds with explicit constants for power Fr\'echet means and, more generally, for transformations satisfying $\lim_{x\to\infty}\dtran(x)=\infty$.
+The complementary class of transformations, characterized by $\lim_{x\to\infty}\dtran(x)<\infty$, is studied in \cref{sec:bounded}, where we derive exponential tail bounds and corresponding finite-sample error bounds.
+This section also covers the special case $\tran(x)=x$, which yields the Fr\'echet median.
+Finally, \cref{sec:optimal} discusses settings in which convergence rates exceeding the parametric rate are attainable and examines the optimality of the obtained results.